-Random lengths from 2.0 – 4.0 metres, depending on specie
+Random lengths from 1.8mt – 3.5mt+ depending on specie

 Boards may vary in each dimension by +/- 3mm

-Begin at the bottom, ensuring that the first board is level and the waney edge is facing down.
-Use a 19/25mm strip (depending on the thickness of the board) behind the lower edge of the bottom board for support.
+Begin at the bottom, ensuring that the first board is level and the waney-edge (bark) is pointing down.
+Use a 19/25mm strip (depending on the thickness of the board) behind the lower edge of the first board for support.
 Overlap subsequent boards by 50 – 65mm.
 It is important not to reduce the recommended overlap.
 Waney-edge boards are cut from green* (wet) timber and will, as a result, shrink by up to 15mm as the board dries.

 We recommend that each board is fixed once with a nail located 10mm above the upper edge of the previous board.
 Some suppliers advise using two nails per board, but this does not allow for shrinkage of the board and can result in splitting.

-25mm boards – 75mm
+75mm for 25mm boards